opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 ### QGIS Project

-In QFieldCloud context a QGIS project refers to all data files that are required for properly functioning QGIS project.
+In the QFieldCloud context, a project refers to all data files that are required for a properly functioning QGIS project.
 Read more about [QGIS projects](./projects.md).

 ### Layer action

-Each layer in the QGIS project can be configured with an "layer action".
+Each layer in the QGIS project can be configured with a "layer action".
 The action determines how QFieldSync and QField should treat the layer.

 There are the two actions that can be configured: cloud action and cable action.
-They work are applied in the QFieldCloud and traditional cable export context respectively.
+They work in the QFieldCloud and traditional cable export context respectively.

 The following actions are available and will be explained in more detail below: